• Link to Mail

 How to Find Balance

 If you want to share your location for safety purposes but you don’t want to encourage constant surveillance, express your wishes before you share.
-Establish clear boundaries on when and why you’ll share your location.
+Establish clear boundaries on when and why you’ll share where you are or where you’re going.

 Instead of constant tracking, you may also choose to periodically share location updates.
 For example, you could share your location when you reach a destination, or if plans change.
 This way, they know where you are without being too involved with your business.